 We offer three courses in the emergency health care scope:

 APC’s nationally recognised emergency health care training programs provide a flexible and affordable pathway to employment in the private sector, or as a stepping stone to university.
-We offer the opportunity to become a Paramedic/Medic, regardless of your educational background.
+We offer the opportunity to become an emergency healthcare practitioner, regardless of your educational background.

 We believe you should still pursue your goals even if your school or college grades leave you wondering if it’s at all possible to do this level of study.
 As Wendy said in her interview, if you really want this, you need to think along the lines of ‘I can do this’.
 It’s up to you to make that choice whether you want to work in the industry, gain qualifications that could take you anywhere in the world, where you can enjoy new experiences and make lifelong friendships along the way.

 Follow your dreams, listen to your heart and become the person who saves lives and makes a real difference in the world.